 Using the Tulip Player with Different Windows Accounts

-Learn how to setup the Tulip Player to run as a single Display Device with Windows accounts
+Learn how to setup the Tulip Player to run as a single interface (display device) with Windows accounts

-The Tulip Player application for Windows supports multiple installations across different Windows accounts on the same PC to appear as a single Display Device on the Tulip platform.
+The Tulip Player application for Windows supports multiple installations across different Windows accounts on the same PC to appear as a single Interface (display device) on the Tulip platform.
 This allows the PC to be assigned to a single station and have operators take turns using their distinct Windows account, each having its own installation of the Tulip Player application.

 This feature is available only for the Windows OS.